 Norton’s scanner detected every malware file I hid on my computer, and its real-time protection successfully blocked every new piece of malware I tried to download.
 The full disk scan also only took around 40 minutes, had minimal impact on my computer’s performance, and reported no false positives.

 |Web Security||Blocks Phishing Sites?||Stops Drive-By Downloads?||Scans Downloads for Malware?||Isolated Secure Browser?||Blocks Keylogging Scripts?|

 Bitdefender has excellent anti-phishing and web protection.
 Its anti-phishing protection works by comparing any website you visit against a regularly updated database of millions of known dangerous sites, blocking access to any matches.
 I tested this tool by trying to access over 50 known phishing sites, and Bitdefender successfully blocked every one.
 It also shows a useful summary of what has been blocked and why (and allows you to easily whitelist any false positives).

-Bitdefender’s other web protections include stopping you from accessing web pages with downloadable malware, encrypted websites, or sites with fraudulent content.
+Bitdefender can also block access to webpages with downloadable malware, encrypted websites, or sites with fraudulent content.

 Norton provides excellent anti-phishing protection via its Safe Web browser extension, which is available for all major browsers.

 Safe Web successfully detected every single phishing site I tried during my tests, including a number that Chrome’s built-in protections missed.

 Bitdefender has a range of plans that cover up to 10 devices and include:

 - Web protection.

 - Wi-Fi network protection.